Dependencies are work item relationships such as parent-child, predecessors, and successors. Identifying dependencies includes the following:

 When deleting any work item that has associations, you have multiple options for handling the associations.
 You may delete and remove the work item and its associations, continue with the delete and change the associations for the work item to none, or cancel the entire operation.

-Defects allow you to create a test case and both display on the Defect detail sidebar.
+Defects allow you to create a test case.
+The test case will display on the Defect detail ribbon.
 Deleting the defect automatically removes the task, but the test cases remain intact.

 What are parent-child relationships?

-In Rally, a parent-child relationship refers to a relationship between hierarchical projects, user stories, or test folders (requires Rally Quality Manager module).
+In CA Agile Central, a parent-child relationship refers to a relationship between hierarchical projects, user stories, or test folders (requires CA Agile Central Quality Manager module).
 This relationship implies ownership.
-As such, the parent owns its child projects or user stories.
+The parent owns its child projects or user stories.
 Parents can be decomposed into infinite levels of children.
-All parent-child relationships for projects and user stories are displayed in the sidebar of the related detail page.
-The parent-child hierarchy for test folders displays on the Test Plan summary page.
+All parent-child relationships for projects and user stories are displayed in sidebar or ribbon of the related detail page.
+The parent-child hierarchy for test folders displays on the Quality Management page.
 Actions performed on the parent have implications on the children.

 If a parent user story has been scheduled and a new child user story is added to the parent, the following actions take place: